arieivs/42/2_fractol/README.md

 ```
 z(n + 1) = z(n) + c
 ```
-Where both z and c are complex numbers. z is our variable, c a constant.
+Where both z and c are complex numbers (z is our variable, c a constant) and n is the iteration count.

 For the Burning ships fractal (bonus) you simply need to use the absolute values of both the real and imaginary parts of z:
 ```